tranle13/keyboard-thing/README.md

-## Dependencies
+## Used dependencies & their purposes

 (for the sake of my goldfish memory when I need to remove a package/library)

-- Tailwind
+- **Tailwind**: inline styles with classes
   - postcss
   - autoprefixer
-- shadcn-ui
+- shadcn-ui: use pre-built UI elements
   - @types/node
   - class-variance-authority
   - clsx